erikmcguire/textworld_light/index.md

-layout: page
-title: "What can you do with a sword?
-Gender biases in text game affordances"
-permalink: /textworld_light

 # "What can you do with a sword?
 Gender biases in text game affordances"
 - To appear in the proceedings of the 2023 [GALA Conference](https://conf.seriousgamessociety.org/).